Showcase

 RMU Research Council

 The RMU Research Council consists of twelve outstanding researchers from the entire spectrum of disciplines represented in the RMU, with each university contributing four members.
-The Council is appointed by the Steering Committee to advise on and review decisions related to research cooperation and cooperative support of early career researchers.
+The Council is appointed by the RMU Board of Directors to advise on and review decisions related to research cooperation and cooperative support of early career researchers.
 In particular, it participates in the quality control of joint research initiatives and collaborative grant proposals.

 TU Darmstadt